paulhibbitts/oeglobal-demo-wednesday-live-docsify-this/pages/create-and-host-a-markdown-file.md

 3. **Go to [Docsify-This.net](https://docsify-this.net ':target=_blank')** and paste the copied URL into the **Markdown File URL** field
 4. Tap the **Publish as a Web Page** button to view your Markdown file rendered as a web page using Docsify-This

-_Please note that as you make subsequent edits to the file, it may take GitHub and Codeberg a few moments to update the online raw Markdown file used by Docsify-This to display that file._
+_Keep in mind that as you make subsequent edits to the file, it may take GitHub and Codeberg a few moments to update the online raw Markdown file used by Docsify-This to display that file._

 ---